Active Lubrication of Transluminal Medical Instruments

-We validated our active lubrication catheter on liquid-lubricated \textit{ex-vivo} porcine aorta tissues, simulating a representative cardiac catheterization scenario.
-We tested our design on four different samples.
-In addition, we evaluated the active lubrication performance along three different paths on the same sample to determine if it was path-dependent.
-We hydrated the surface of each sample with phosphate buffered saline (PBS) solution, and conducted six trials for each experiment.
-The first three trials were primarily used for conditioning the tissues, thus only the final three trials were considered in the analysis.
-Experiments were conducted under a load of $1~N$, a critical load for catheters \cite{xiao}.
-Upon enabling vibrations, the coefficient of friction dropped immediately to a lower level as shown in Fig.\ref{fig:ex-vivo}(a), with friction reduction up to $42\%$ and an average of $38\%$ across all tissue samples and paths at maximum vibration amplitude as shown in Fig.\ref{fig:ex-vivo}(b).
+Upon enabling vibration, the coefficient of friction dropped immediately to a lower level as shown in Fig.~\ref{fig:ex-vivo}(a), achieving friction reduction up to $42\%$ and an average of $38\%$ across all tissue samples and paths at maximum vibration amplitude as shown in Fig.~\ref{fig:ex-vivo}(b).

-Looking closely at the results in Fig.\ref{fig:ex-vivo}(a)\&(b), we first observe fluctuations of the normal load across the different samples and paths with small variance across trials.
-These fluctuations result from the non-uniform topography of the tissue samples along the sliding path.
-Second, we observe that the starting coefficient of friction (before vibrations are activated) $\mu_\mathrm{off}$ varied between samples, paths and between trials (example in Fig.\ref{fig:ex-vivo}(a) - Sample 4-Path 3).
+Looking closely at the results in Fig.~\ref{fig:ex-vivo}(a)\&(b), we first observe that normal load varies over time across the different samples and paths with small variance across trials.
+These variations result from the non-uniform topography of the tissue samples along the sliding path.
+Second, we observe that the starting coefficient of friction (before vibrations are activated) $\mu_\mathrm{off}$ varied between samples, paths and between trials (example in Fig.~\ref{fig:ex-vivo}(a) - Sample 4-Path 3).
 This variation across samples and paths can be attributed to the uneven surface topography of tissue samples which resulted in uneven distribution of the surface lubrication layer.
 In addition, we observed that the tissue samples were drying out over time, resulting in increasing friction levels across the different trials.